ltatakis/ElsevierExercise/README.md

 - The ability to search for a product based on product title
 - Sort products alphabetically or by date of publication.

+## Code Structure
+This [Angular](https://angularjs.org/) app uses an [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern.

+__File structure:__
+- `bower.json`: Contains the dependencies of the application.

+- `package.json`: Contains the commands that `npm` needs to do prior to running in development mode.

+- `bower_components`: The folder generated after the commands `npm install` or `npm start` are run.
+It contains all dependencies of the application.

+- `app/index.html` :  The View of the application.
+(For future expansion use [angular multiple views](https://docs.angularjs.org/tutorial/step_09) to allow the dynamic changing of the pages).

+- `app/data` : This folder represents the Model of the application, and contains the data which is used.

+- `app/js` : The folder contains all javascript files developed for this application.

+- `app/js/services`: Contains the services that receive data from: APIS, files, other URLS etc. We use the `services.js` to call [ELSIO-Graph-Example](https://github.com/ltatakis/ElsevierExercise/blob/master/app/data/ELSIO-Graph-Example.json).

+- `app/js/controllers`: This folder contains the application Controllers.

 ## Running